rjsloan/getdata-012-CourseProject/codebook.md

 <H5>THE TRANSFORMATIONS</H5>
 <ul>
 <li>
-Combining 6 files (test and training files) into one large combined dataset
+Combining 6 files (test and training files) into one large dataset
 <li>
 Reduce this dataset to arrive at tidydata.txt:
 <ul>